8 Things That Drive the Value of a Business

 This upcoming presentation will help you diagnose these value killers.
 It will also help you identify for your clients the assets that will have surprising value in the hands of a strategic acquirer.

 - Contrast differences between two different business values in the same industry

 - Describe the difference between premium and discount acquisition offers

 The broadcast will be held on Wednesday, March 14 at 1 PM ET.
-Register now.

 About Exit Planning Institute:

 The Exit Planning Institute (EPI) is an education company that provides exit planning education to advisors and middle market business owners.
 We view exit planning as a strategy, not an event.